MunchProductionz/AgentChat/README.md

     - `conda activate agentchat`.
     - if successful you terminal should look like this: `(<environment name) C:\`
 5. Ensure pip version is up-to-date using `pip install --upgrade pip`.
+6. Ensure you have the latest conda version using `conda update -n base -c defaults conda` (might take some time).
-6. Install packages using `pip install <packages>`:
+7. Install packages using `pip install <packages>`:
     - `python`
     - `jupyter`
     - `autogen`
+    - `pyautogen`
     - `langchain`
+    - `python-dotenv`
-7. Run program.
+8. Run program.
-8. Deactivate virtual environment with `conda deactivate`.
+9. Deactivate virtual environment with `conda deactivate`.

 ## GitIgnore